nuchs/toys/hangman/notes/notes2.md

 4. To add lazy instantiation and caching
 5. To protect an invariant of the type

 All of that still makes sense, but in cases where I don't need to do one of these things, is it beneficial to do so?
-Rust doesn't have the language support for properties that C# does so the cost in terms of code verbosity/readabilty is more significant.
+Rust doesn't have any language support for properties so there is a non trivial cost in terms of code verbosity/readability.

-In cases where the struct member was only being exposed within a scope which I controlled (basically up to, but not including the crate border), then I think not bothering to use a porepty as wa wrapper might make sense.
-As soon as it becomes part of the public interface I owuld be a lot more wary of exposing the struct member.
+In cases where a struct member is only being exposed within a scope which I control (basically up to, but not including the crate border), then I think not bothering to use a property as a wrapper might make sense.
+As soon as it becomes part of the public interface I would be a lot more wary of exposing the struct member.

-In the specific case of this exercise, properties make sense.
-I havea type invariant that the remaining_guesses should equal it's initial value minus the number of elements in guesses that are not in secret.
-Allowing any of these members to be modified directly rather than via the make_guess method would open up th epossibiity of the invariant being violated.
+In the case of this exercise, properties make sense.
+I have a type invariant that the remaining_guesses should equal it's initial value minus the number of elements in guesses that are not in secret.
+Allowing any of these members to be modified directly rather than via the make_guess method would open up the possibility of the invariant being violated.

 ## Remaining logic

-I'm going to skip forward a little bit now, partly because not too much of interest happened but mostly because I got carried away witht the coding and forgot to keep any notes(note to self: don't forget to check-in regularly).
+I'm going to skip forward a little bit now, partly because not too much of interest happened but mostly because I got carried away with the coding and forgot to keep any notes (note to self: don't forget to check-in regularly).

 The point I've got to is that the game logic is implemented and